lh3/lh3.github.com/_posts/2024-03-29-what-is-a-pangenome.md

 protein-coding genes are sparse, pangenome initially referred to the non-redundant set of genomic sequences in a species.
 This is a good definition in the narrow sense.
-However, the scope of pangenome has been broadened in recent literature partly because, I guess, there is no better wording to describe a set of genomes.
+However, the scope of pangenome has been broadened in recent literature partly because, I guess, there is no better word to describe a set of genomes.
 In my talks, I often cite the definition in a [review paper in 2018][comp-review] (with slight modifications): **a pangenome refers to a collection of well assembled genomes in a clade to be analyzed together.** Determining the